ewaAdamska/spectview/README.md

 python3 spectview.py
 ```

- **The spectview facilitate:**
+ **The spectview has following features.**
- * easy fitting of gaussian functons with linear background, fit report can be saved to the output file;
+ * Easy fitting of gaussian functons with linear background.
+The fit report can be saved to the output .txt file.
 ![example1](docs/gifs/single_fit.gif)

-* easy managing of the spectra in the one figure, every line, including lines from gaussian peaks, is responsive and can be easily removed;
+* Easy managing of the spectra in the one figure.
+Every line, including lines from gaussian curves, is responsive and can be easily removed from the plot.
 ![example2](docs/gifs/easy_selection.gif)
 ![example4](docs/gifs/remove_fit_plot.gif)

-* easy peaks marking and reporting it
+* Easy peaks marking and reporting it to the output .csv file.
 ![example3](docs/gifs/easy_marking_small.gif)

-* easy scale managing,
+* Easy scale managing.
 ![example5](docs/gifs/log_scale.gif)

-* the **spectview** can be controled by keyboard.
+* The **spectview** can be controled by keyboard.
 The keymap is presented in the table below.

 | Key        | Action           |